Philadelphia Dance Day: Saturday, July 27, 2013

 What should I wear?

 For the daytime workshops, you can’t go wrong in fitness attire.
-It’s July and you’ll be moving – so even though there’s air conditioning at all of the studios, you will probably sweat.
+It’s July and you’ll be moving – so even though there’s air conditioning at the indoor venues, you will likely sweat.
+For cardio dance workshops, we guarantee that you will get a workout so we suggest that you bring a change of clothes in case you want to freshen up later.

 Partner dancing classes are much less strenuous, so streetwear (shorts/jeans and tshirts/tank tops, etc) is fine.